-- Quarterly to the Board;

-- Quarterly to the Audit Committee;

-- Quarterly to the Executive Risk Committee;
+- Quarterly to the Audit Committee (with summary to the Board); and - Quarterly to the Executive Risk Committee.

 B.6 Actuarial Function

 Article 48 of the Solvency II Directive requires each Company to have an actuarial function and for that function to report to the Board formally on technical provisions, reinsurance arrangements and underwriting policy.
 The Group has an in-house team of actuaries that perform this role.
 The Actuarial Function is also engaged in pricing, reserving and management information related activities.
 The department is structured in line with the functions the team needs to perform and has a separate pricing and reserving team.
 This reduces the potential to create a conflict of interest.